JoshRDFI/free-genai-bootcamp-2025/visual-novel/README.md

 # Japanese Learning Visual Novel

 A visual novel style game designed to teach Japanese at the JLPT N5 level, with gameplay similar to Nekopara.
-This project integrates with Docker services for LLM access, TTS, and image generation using OpenVINO.
+This project integrates with Docker services for LLM access, TTS, and image generation using Waifu Diffusion.

 ## Features

 - **Interactive Storytelling**: Learn Japanese through an engaging visual novel experience
 - **JLPT N5 Curriculum**: Comprehensive coverage of vocabulary and grammar for JLPT N5
 - **Text-to-Speech**: Japanese dialogue spoken using XTTS
-- **AI-Generated Backgrounds**: Scene backgrounds generated with OpenVINO
+- **AI-Generated Images**: Scene backgrounds and characters generated with Waifu Diffusion
 - **Translation Assistance**: On-demand translation for difficult phrases
 - **Progress Tracking**: Save your learning progress and vocabulary
 - **Dynamic AI Conversations**: Practice with unlimited AI-generated Japanese conversations at JLPT N5 level